-The idea that psychological processes can be activated and executed unconsciously, outside of conscious awareness and control, lies at the heart of a large class of "dual-process" or "dual-system" theories which have become enormously popular in personality and social psychology (Chaiken & Trope, 1999; Sherman, Gawronski, & Trope, 2014; for an overview of dual-process theories in general, see Evans & Stanovich, 2013; Sloman, 1996; Smith & DeCoster, 2000; for a critique of dual-process theories, see Keren & Schul, 2009).
-Although details differ from theory to theory, in general these theories postulate that experience, thought, and action can be influenced by processes that operate either automatically and unconsciously or under deliberate, conscious control.
+The idea that psychological processes can be activated and executed unconsciously, outside of conscious awareness and control, lies at the heart of a large class of "dual process" or "dual systems" theories which have become enormously popular in personality and social psychology (Chaiken & Trope, 1999; Sherman, Gawronski, & Trope, 2014) (; for an overview of dual-process theories in general, see) (Evans & Stanovich, 2013; Sloman, 1996; E. R. Smith & DeCoster, 2000); (for a critique of dual-process theories, see) (Keren & Schul, 2009).
+Although details differ from theory to theory, in general these theories postulate that experience, thought, and action can be influenced by processes that operate either automatically and unconsciously, or under deliberate, conscious control.
 Some theorists argue that both automatic and conscious processes contribute to performance on every task, with the balance between them shifting depending on the task and other considerations.
-In either case, most theories assume that unconscious, automatic processes dominate consciously controlled ones-either because the former operate more rapidly than the latter or because circumstances (e.g., lack of time or effort) generally favor automatic processing.
+In either case, most theories assume that unconscious, automatic processes dominate consciously controlled ones - either because the former operate more rapidly than the latter, or because circumstances (e.g., lack of time or effort to do anything else) generally favor automatic processing.

-While many dual-process theories have been developed in the context of attitudes and social cognition, a number of theories are concerned with habits, goal pursuit, and other aspects of motivation (e.g., Aarts & Custers, 2014; Bargh et al., 2001; Bargh & Barndollar, 1996; Bargh & Gollwitzer, 1994; Custers & Aarts, 2014; Ferguson & Cone, 2014; Ferguson, Hassin, & Bargh, 2008; Fishbach & Shen, 2014; Glaser & Knowles, 2008; Gollwitzer, 1999; Gollwitzer, Parks-Stamm, & Oettingen, 2009; Hassin, Bargh, & Zimerman, 2009; Kleiman & Hassin, 2011; Kruglanski et al., 2012; Kruglanski et al., 2015; Moskowitz, 2014; Wood, Labrecque, Lin, & Runger, 2014).
-Space does not permit a comprehensive survey of all these different approaches.
+While most dual-process theories have been developed in the context of attitudes and social cognition, a number of theories have been expressly concerned with issues pertaining to habits, goal-pursuit, and other aspects of motivation (e.g.,) (Aarts & Custers, 2014; Bargh & Barndollar, 1996; Bargh & Gollwitzer, 1994; Bargh et al., 2001; R. Custers, & Aarts, H., 2014; Ferguson & Cone, 2014; Ferguson, Hassin, & Bargh, 2008; Fishbach & Shen, 2014; Glaser & Knowles, 2008; Gollwitzer, 1999; Gollwitzer, Parks-Stamm, & Oettingen, 2009; Hassin, Bargh, & Zimerman, 2009; Kleiman & Hassin, 2011; Kruglanski et al., 2012; Kruglanski et al., 2015; Moskowitz, 2014; Wood, Labrecque, Lin, & Runger, 2014).
+Space does not permit a comprehensive survey of all these different approaches, so this review is confined to some general comments on automaticity in motivation.

-Within the context of dual-process theory, one major issue has to do with the similarities and differences between motives which are activated in a consciously controlled fashion and those which have been activated automatically and unconsciously.
-For example, Gollwitzer and his colleagues have suggested that conflicts between automatically elicited goals are resolved sequentially, one by one, while conscious conflicts are resolved in an integrated manner shaped by the priorities associated with each goal (Gollwitzer, 1999; Gollwitzer et al., 2009).
-Even when goals are pursued automatically, however, individuals can shift from automatic, unconscious to deliberate, conscious motivation: when obstacles are encountered, for example, or when the automatic behavior in question violates social norms.
-They have also suggested that, because automatic processes do not consume attentional resources, unconsciously activated motives may be less subject to ego depletion or a loss of "will power" (Baumeister, Bratslavsky, Muraven, & Tice, 1998), compared to motives that are consciously activated.
+Within the context of dual-process theory, one major issue has to do with the similarities and differences between motives which are activated in a consciously controlled fashion, and those which have been activated automatically and unconsciously.
+For example, Gollwitzer and his colleagues have suggested that unconscious motives are processed in a "bottom-up", data-driven, reflex-like manner, so that conflicts between goals are resolved sequentially, one by one, rather than in a deliberately integrated fashion, determined by the priorities associated with each goal (Gollwitzer, 1999; Gollwitzer et al., 2009).
+Even when goals are pursued automatically, they suggest that there are circumstances in which individuals can shift from automatic, unconscious to deliberate, conscious motivation: when obstacles are encountered, for example; or when the automatic behavior in question violates social norms.

+Gollwitzer et al. (Gollwitzer et al., 2009) have also suggested that, because automatic processes do not consume attentional resources, unconsciously activated motives are less subject to ego-depletion, or a loss of "will-power" (Baumeister, Bratslavsky, Muraven, & Tice, 1998), compared to motives that are consciously activated.
+The hypothesis makes sense, given the efficient execution property ascribed to automatic processing.
+Unfortunately, the phenomenon of ego-depletion itself has recently come under critical scrutiny (Carter, Kofler, Forster, & McCullough, 2015; Hagger, Wood, Stiff, & Chatzisarantis, 2010), and a definitive test of their hypothesis awaits resolution of that debate.